brenthompson2/Minterface/README.md

-# Minterface
+# Overview

-A custom UI/UX for reporting and data analysis on financial data retrieved from [Intuit Mint](https://www.mint.com/).
+Minterface is comprised of two different components used for analysis of financial data from [Intuit Mint](https://www.mint.com/).

+- **Minterface CLI** is a lightweight command line interface for getting the different pieces of Mint data and writing each to a file in a directory structure that allows for daily updates.
+- **Minterface** is the main GUI dashboard for displaying reports that allow for advanced data analysis on the Mint data.

 These tools are written in Python and the [Dash](https://plot.ly/products/dash/) UI framework by Plotly.
 In order to scrape the data from Mint, they use the [MintAPI by mrooney](https://github.com/mrooney/mintapi).

-### Installation
+# Installation

 1. Download the files or clone the repo
 2. Ensure python is installed by running `python3 --version` in terminal (Built with 3.6.5)